maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

  <img  class="vertical-long-img" alt="Bungotakada" src="{{ site.baseurl }}/public/images/japan2020/bungo/2.jpg" />
     <figcaption>Bungotakada</figcaption>
 </figure>

+## Usa

+We visited this part of the peninsula also to avoid taking the same road back to Beppu. the prestigious shrine Usa Jingu (宇佐神宮) is only ~10 minutes drive from Bungotakada.
+When we arrived at the shrine, there was only us.

 <figure class="inline">
  <img  class="vertical-long-img" alt="Usa Jingū" src="{{ site.baseurl }}/public/images/japan2020/usa/1.jpg" />
     <figcaption>Usa Jingū</figcaption>